 The main objective of CSDR is to increase the safety and efficiency of securities settlement and settlement infrastructures (CSDs) in the EU by providing, among others, for the following:

 - Shorter settlement periods;

-- settlement discipline measures (mandatory cash penalties and ‘buy-ins’ for settlement fails);
+- Settlement discipline measures (mandatory cash penalties and ‘buy-ins’ for settlement fails, settelement fails reporting);

 - An obligation regarding dematerialisation for most securities;

 - Strict prudential and conduct of business rules for CSDs;